VISUAL OF THE DISASTER ASSISTANCE PROCESS

 Depending on the scale of a disaster, Tuscaloosa County EMA may or may not activate its Emergency Operations Center (EOC).
 WHAT IS THE EOC?

 Should a disaster occur, Tuscaloosa County EMA Staff and volunteers may come to your home and do a damage assessment.
-Damage Assessments are then sent to the Alabama Emergency Management Agency (AEMA).
-AEMA reviews the information and decides if the State Threshold ( $7,500,000) is met.
+If the damage meets the Tuscaloosa County Threshold of ($930,848) the Assessments are then sent to the Alabama Emergency Management Agency (AEMA).
+AEMA reviews the information and decides if the State Threshold ($8,189,575) is met.
 If damage meets the State Threshold, AEMA will do an independent damage assessment before submitting their findings to the Federal Government for review.
 After the review, FEMA will make a determination on which assistance will be sent to the affected area.

 INDIVIDUAL ASSISTANCE VS PUBLIC ASSISTANCE